Higher homotopy categories, higher derivators, and K-theory: Higher weak colimits

 An inductive argument on $d$ shows that the map is $(n-d)$-connected.) \end{proof}

 \begin{remark} A different proof of Proposition \ref{preservation of weak colimits} is also possible using elementary lifting arguments based on Proposition \ref{lifting-prop-Phi}. \end{remark}

-\begin{corollary} Let $\C$ be an $\infty$-category which admits finite colimits. \begin{itemize} \item[(a)] The homotopy $n$-category $\h_n \C$ admits finite coproducts and weak pushouts of order $n-1$.
-Moreover, the functor $\gamma_n \colon \C \to \h_n \C$ preserves coproducts and sends pushouts in $\C$ to weak pushouts of order $n-1$. \item[(b)] Suppose that $\gamma_n \colon \C \to \h_n \C$ preserves finite colimits.
+\begin{corollary} Let $\C$ be an $\infty$-category which admits finite (resp. small) colimits. \begin{itemize} \item[(a)] The homotopy $n$-category $\h_n \C$ admits finite (resp. small) coproducts and weak pushouts of order $n-1$.
+Moreover, the functor $\gamma_n \colon \C \to \h_n \C$ preserves finite (resp. small) coproducts and sends pushouts in $\C$ to weak pushouts of order $n-1$. \item[(b)] Suppose that $\gamma_n \colon \C \to \h_n \C$ preserves finite colimits.
 Then $\C$ is equivalent to an $n$-category. \end{itemize} \end{corollary} \begin{proof} (a) $\h_n \C$ admits finite coproducts by Remark \ref{special case}.
 The existence and preservation of higher weak pushouts is a consequence of Proposition \ref{preservation of weak colimits}. (b) is a consequence of \cite[Corollary 3.3.5]{gaft}. \end{proof}

+These properties of homotopy $n$-categories of (finitely) cocomplete $\infty$-categories suggest to consider the following class of $n$-categories as a convenient general context for the study of these $n$-categories.

+\begin{definition} Let $n \geq 1$ be an integer or $n=\infty$.
+A \emph{(finitely) weakly cocomplete $n$-category} is an $n$-category $\C$ which admits small (finite) coproducts and weak pushouts of order $n-1$. \end{definition}

+These $n$-categories are studied further in \cite{more-gaft} in connection with adjoint functor theorems and Brown representability theorems for $n$-categories (extending the results of \cite{gaft}).
+Also, in Section \ref{sec:K-theory_higher_homotopy_cats} (which can be read independently of Sections \ref{sec:higher_derivators} and \ref{sec:K-theory_higher_derivators}), we will return to the properties of weak (co)limits in higher homotopy categories, especially, for pointed and stable $\infty$-categories, and use higher weak colimits in order to define $K$-theory for higher homotopy categories.